msivant/terraform-provider-newrelic/website/docs/guides/cloud_integrations_guide.html.markdown

 - network components:
   - `create_vcn`: set to false to reuse existing VCN/subnet created from metrics module.
   - `function_subnet_id`: subnet OCID for the function to be created in.
 Ignored if create_vcn is true.
+> If you want to use an existing private subnet, make sure it has required route rules and gateways with internet and all OCI services access.
 - function application environment variables configuration:
   - `debug_enabled`: Boolean to enable or disable function debug logs.
   - `new_relic_region`: The New Relic region (US or EU).